-The billing demand shall be the maximum kilowatt demand for any period of fifteen (15) consecutive minutes during the month for which the bill is rendered but not less than 75 percent of the maximum 15-minute demand established in
+The billing demand shall be the maximum kilowatt demand for any 1-hour period during the month for which the bill is rendered but not less than 75 percent of the maximum 1-hour demand established in the preceding 11 months.

-Minimum Bill: The minimum monthly charge under the above rate shall be the sum of the

-Customer Related Fixed Charge plus the Demand Max Charge.

-Electric Tax Rider: This price designation may be subject Electric Tax Rider #1.
+- Minimum Bill: The minimum monthly charge under the above rate shall be the sum of the Customer Related Fixed Charge plus the Demand Max Charge. - Electric Tax Rider: This price designation may be subject Electric Tax Rider #1.